RyNo-Design/zmk-config-MicroGaming/zephyr/doc/connectivity/bluetooth/api/mesh/op_agg_cli.rst

 Opcodes Aggregator Client
 #########################

-The Opcodes Aggregator Client model is a foundation model defined by the Bluetooth mesh specification.
+The Opcodes Aggregator Client model is a foundation model defined by the Bluetooth Mesh specification.
 It is an optional model, enabled with the :kconfig:option:`CONFIG_BT_MESH_OP_AGG_CLI` option.